Removing Honey Bees From a Chimney

-When trying to eliminate honey bees from your chimney, it can be as simple as lighting a fire beneath them or asking a professional pest controller to eliminate them.
+When trying to eliminate honey bees from your chimney, it can be as simple as lighting a fire beneath them or asking a professional pest controller to remove them.

-The best option is always to ask a beekeeper to remove them, and to make sure they don't simply destroy them.
-Sadley we have encountered a growing number of bee keepers who eliminated honey bees they claimed to have saved for our customers!
+The best option is always to ask a beekeeper to remove them and to make sure they don't just destroy them.
+Sadly we have encountered a growing number of beekeepers who eliminated honey bees they claimed to have saved for our customers!

 How Do We Get To The Bees?

 The problem you will quickly encounter is how to get to them.
-If you live in a brick or stone built property, removal can be very difficult, especially at height.
-It's easy to dislodge chimney pots etc whilst trying to remove bees.
+If you live in a brick or stone built property, removal can be complicated, especially at height.
+It's easy to dislodge chimney pots and other structures while trying to remove bees.

 Chimney pots can fall straight through a roof and even kill people below, so before you do anything get professional advice, on the options available to you, and keep things safe.

-Cherry pickers like the one we used in the image above are a simple way to get close to the bees, but scaffolding is best – that’s if the scaffolders are happy to get that close to the bees or have the protective clothing to make the process safe.
+Cherry pickers like the one we used in the image above are an easy way to get close to the bees, but scaffolding is best – that’s if the scaffolders are happy to get that close to the bees or have the protective clothing to make the process safe.

 Will The Honey Bees Become Aggressive?

-In our experience the bees very rarely become aggressive whilst you are working around them, but you cannot take that chance when working at height.
+In our experience, the bees very rarely become aggressive while you are working around them, but you cannot take that chance when working at height.